Tyler, the Creator: 2019–2023: Igor and Call Me If You Get Lost

-For his sixth studio album, Call Me If You Get Lost, Okonma placed billboards in major cities across the world containing a phone number that when called, played a recorded conversation between Okonma and his mother.
+For his seventh studio album, Call Me If You Get Lost, Tyler placed billboards in major cities across the world containing a phone number that when called, played a recorded conversation between Tyler and his mother.
 That recording is included in the album as "Momma Talk".
 Soon after the billboards were spotted, a website of the same name was discovered.
 The album's lead single, "Lumberjack", was released on June 16.
-The following day, Okonma revealed the album's cover and confirmed its release date of June 25.
-Upon release, it received widespread critical acclaim and debuted at number one on the US Billboard 200, becoming Okonma's second number-one album in the United States.
-On January 5, 2022, Tyler, the Creator was announced as a headliner of Louisville's Forecastle Festival scheduled for May 27–29, 2022.
+The following day, Tyler revealed the album's cover and confirmed its release date of June 25.
+Upon release, it received widespread critical acclaim and debuted at number one on the US Billboard 200, becoming Tyler's second number-one album in the United States.
+On January 5, 2022, Tyler, the Creator, was announced as a headliner of Louisville's Forecastle Festival scheduled for May 27–29, 2022.

 Louis Vuitton's Men's Fall-Winter 2022 fashion show, held at Carreau du Temple, Paris was one of the last shows put together by the late fashion designer and Louis Vuitton creative director Virgil Abloh.
 This show was scored by Tyler, the Creator.
-His score was arranged by Arthur Verocai and it was Gustavo Dudamel who conducted the live performance by the Chineke! orchestra.
+His score was arranged by Arthur Verocai and it was Gustavo Dudamel who conducted the live performance by the Chineke!
+Orchestra.

-On March 25, 2022, Okonma appeared on two tracks off Nigo's album I Know Nigo!, the opening track "Lost and Found Freestyle 2019" with A$AP Rocky, and the closer, "Come On, Let's Go", the latter of which was released along with a music video showcasing Tyler's Golf le Fleur* clothing line.
+On March 25, 2022, Tyler appeared on two tracks off Nigo's album I Know Nigo!, the opening track "Lost and Found Freestyle 2019" with A$AP Rocky, and the closer, "Come On, Let's Go", the latter of which was released along with a music video showcasing Tyler's Golf le Fleur* clothing line.
 Call Me If You Get Lost won the award for Best Rap Album at the 64th Grammy Awards.

+On March 27, 2023, Tyler revealed Call Me If You Get Lost: The Estate Sale, which would include songs recorded for Call Me If You Get Lost but did not appear on the final album, including the single "Dogtooth", which was released on the day of the announcement, alongside a music video.
+On Twitter, Tyler stated that "Call Me If You Get Lost was the first album I made with a lot of songs that didn't make the final cut".
+On March 29, 2023, another single "Sorry Not Sorry" was released, alongside a music video.
+The Estate Sale was released on March 31, 2023, along with a music video for the song "Wharf Talk".